nim-works/cps/README.md

 series of procs passing continuations, and using this as building blocks to implement non-linear control flow like ultra-light coroutines and iterators.

-- `main.nim`: three concurrent procs counting up and down, sleeping inbetween
+- `main.nim`: three concurrent procs counting up and down, sleeping inbetween (manually transformd)
-- `main_tcp.nim`: concurrent multi-client TCP server process
+- `main_tcp.nim`: concurrent multi-client TCP server process (also manually transformed)
-- `xfrm.nim`: first try at the macro
+- `xfrm.nim`: first try at the macro; this is now able to transform a very trivial proc, but is full of hacks and assumptions

 If this all works out right, the next step would be to see if the transformation can be moved into the Nim compiler itself.